Free Mental Health Assessment

 • Suicidal thoughts or frequent thoughts about death

-Your healthcare provider will likely want to know how long you’ve been experiencing these symptoms, their severity and how your symptoms are presented before making an official diagnosis.
+Your healthcare provider will likely want to know how long you’ve been experiencing symptoms, their severity, and how your symptoms are presented before making an official diagnosis.

-Feeling stuck on how to start the convo with your healthcare provider?
+Not sure how to start the conversation with your healthcare provider?
 Our guide on how to ask your doctor for antidepressants has some pointers to help you feel more confident in talking about your symptoms.

-How long a person takes an antidepressant varies.
-Some people may need antidepressants for a relatively short period (like while grieving the loss of a loved one), or they might need medication long-term, if the depression is chronic.
+How long a person takes an antidepressant also varies.
+Some people may need antidepressants for a relatively short period (like while grieving the loss of a loved one), while those with chronic depression might need to stay on medication long-term.

 These are the most common antidepressants prescribed to patients: